lantiga/lantiga.github.com/_includes/index.md

 <br/>

-I'm a co-founder at [Orobix](http://www.orobix.com), a small company dealing with image analysis, mathematical modeling and data engineering.
+I'm CEO at [Orobix](http://www.orobix.com), a company engineering systems based on artificial intelligence.

 I have a PhD in Bioengineering and worked in research until 2009.
 Here's my list of [publications](/publications.html).